Drawing Trees with Perfect Angular Resolution and Polynomial Area: Straight-line drawings for unordered trees

 \subsection{Heavy Path Decomposition}

 The initial step before drawing the tree $T$ is to create a heavy path decomposition~\cite{ht-fafnc-84} of $T$.
 To make the analysis simpler, we assume $T$ is rooted at some arbitrary node $r$.
 We let $T_u$ represent the subtree of $T$ rooted at $u$, and $|T_u|$ the number of nodes in $T_u$.
 A node $c$ is the \highlight{heavy child} of $u$ if $|T_c| \geq |T_v|$ for all children $v$ of $u$.
 In the case of a tie, we arbitrarily designate one node as the heavy child.
 We refer to the non-heavy children as \highlight{light} and let $L(u)$ denote the set of all light children of $u$.
 The \highlight{light subtrees} of $u$ are the subtrees of all light children of $u$.
 We define $l(u) = 1+\sum_{v \in L(u)} |T_v|$ to be the \highlight{light size} of $u$.
 An edge is called a \highlight{heavy edge} if it connects a heavy child to its parent; otherwise it is a \highlight{light edge}.
-The set of all heavy edges creates the \highlight{heavy-path decomposition} of $T$, a disjoint set of (heavy) paths where every node in $T$ belongs to exactly one path, see Figure~\ref{fig:heavyPath}.
-The heavy path decomposition has the following interesting property.
+The set of all heavy edges creates the \highlight{heavy-path decomposition} of $T$, a disjoint set of (heavy) paths where every node in $T$ belongs to exactly one path (possibly of length 0); see Figure~\ref{fig:heavyPath}.
+After an initial bottom-up traversal of $T$ to compute the number of descendants for every node, the heavy-path decomposition can be computed by a depth-first search that always descends to the heavy child of each node before visiting its light children in arbitrary order.
+This takes $O(n)$ time.

+The heavy path decomposition has the following important property.
 If we treat each heavy path as a node, and each light edge as connecting two heavy-path nodes, we obtain a tree $H(T)$.
 This tree has height $h(T) \le \log_2{n}$ since the size of each light child is less than half the size of its parent.
 We refer to the \highlight{level} of a heavy path as the depth of the corresponding node in the decomposition tree, where the root has depth 0.
 We extend this notion to nodes, i.e., the level of a node $v$ is the level of the heavy path to which $v$ belongs.